-- 578 Where elimination or prevention of contamination from a source cannot be achieved, then reduction of 579 contamination from that source should be pursued.
-Controls to reduce contamination are those that minimize 580 contamination from that source, for example: - a) If People are identified as a source of contamination, then gowning enhancements, reducing the number of people, or minimizing their activities could reduce contamination from that source. - b) If the Environment is identified as a source of contamination, then disinfection, HEPA filtered air flow, double or triple wrapping of sterile materials or segregation of sterile surfaces or localized air devices could reduce the contamination from that source. - 586 c) If the Method or the process is identified as a source of contamination, then controls such as 587 employing aseptic technique, or reducing the duration of the process activities could reduce 588 contamination from that source. - d) If the Measurement (or sampling activity) is identified as a source of contamination, then controls such as employing aseptic technique or relocating a sampling device that disrupts first air could reduce contamination from that source.

-- b) If the presence or use of Machines or equipment are identified as sources of contamination, then controls such as cleaning of and sanitization of surfaces could reduce contamination from this source. - f) If Materials are identified as a source of contamination, then controls such as disinfection, controlled storage conditions, and minimizing hold times for materials can help reduce contamination from that source.
+Where elimination or prevention of contamination from a source cannot be achieved, then reduction of contamination from that source should be pursued.
+Controls to reduce contamination are those that minimize contamination from that source, for example:

+a) If People are identified as a source of contamination, then gowning, reducing the number of people, or minimizing their activities could reduce contamination from that source.

+- b) If the Environment is identified as a source of contamination, then disinfection, HEPA filtered air flow, double or triple wrapping of sterile materials or segregation of sterile surfaces or localized air devices could reduce the contamination from that source. - c) If the Method or the process is identified as a source of contamination, then controls such as employing aseptic technique, or reducing the duration of the process activities could reduce contamination from that source. - d) If the Measurement (or sampling activity) is identified as a source of contamination, then controls such as employing aseptic technique or relocating a sampling device that disrupts first air could reduce contamination from that source. - e) If the presence or use of Machines or equipment are identified as sources of contamination, then controls such as cleaning of and sanitization of surfaces could reduce contamination from this source. - f) If Materials are identified as a source of contamination, then controls such as disinfection, controlled storage conditions, and minimizing hold times for materials can help reduce contamination from that source.

-598 6.4.4 Contamination detection controls.
+6.4.4 Contamination detection controls.

-599 Controls to detect contamination from PEMMMM involve monitoring contamination as a result of that source, 600 for example:
+Controls to detect contamination from PEMMMM involve monitoring contamination as a result of that source, for example:

-- a) If contamination from People is identified as a source of contamination, then detection controls such as in-process oversight of aseptic technique, viable and non-viable air sampling performed during aseptic interventions, personnel gown and glove sampling might detect contamination. - b) If the Environment is identified as a source of contamination, then detection controls (e.g., differential pressure, velocity) and environmental monitoring might detect contamination. - 606 c) If the Method or the process is identified as a source of contamination, then detection controls such as 607 in-process sampling, aseptic process simulation (media fills), sterility testing, might detect 608 contamination. - d) If the Measurement (or sampling activity) is identified as a source of contamination, then detection controls such as bioburden testing of sampling materials or aseptic process simulation (media fills) might detect contamination. - e) If the presence or use of Machines or equipment are identified as sources of contamination, then detection controls such as surface sampling or positioning of a particle counter nearby, may prove useful. - 615 f) If Materials are identified as a source of contamination, then detection controls such as bioburden 616 testing, endotoxin testing, filter integrity testing, and supplier testing might detect contamination.
+- a) If contamination from People is identified as a source of contamination, then detection controls such as in-process oversight of aseptic technique, viable and non-viable air sampling performed during aseptic interventions, personnel gowning qualification, personnel gown and glove sampling might detect contamination. - b) If the Environment is identified as a source of contamination, then detection controls (e.g., differential pressure, velocity) and environmental monitoring might detect contamination. - c) If the Method or the process is identified as a source of contamination, then detection controls such as in-process sampling, aseptic process simulation (media fills), sterility testing, might detect contamination. - d) If the Measurement (or sampling activity) is identified as a source of contamination, then detection controls such as bioburden testing of sampling materials or aseptic process simulation (media fills) might detect contamination. - e) If the presence or use of Machines or equipment are identified as sources of contamination, then detection controls such as surface sampling or positioning of a particle counter nearby, may prove useful. - f) If Materials are identified as a source of contamination, then detection controls such as bioburden testing, endotoxin testing, filter integrity testing, and supplier testing might detect contamination.

-617 6.4.5 Identify implemented controls.
+614 6.4.5 Identify implemented controls.

-618 Using the list of potential contamination controls, the risk assessment team shall select those to be employed 619 for the aseptic process.
-Consultation with relevant stakeholders may be necessary to assist with the design of 620 this proliminary contamination control system or identification of the axisting contamination controls this preliminary contamination control system or identification of the existing contamination controls.
+- Using the list of potential contamination controls, the risk assessment team shall select those to be employed - for the aseptic process.
+Consultation with relevant stakeholders may be necessary to assist with the design of - this preliminary contamination control system or identification of the existing contamination controls.

-621 6.5 Identify Hazards and Causes Associated with Each Contamination Control
+6.5 Identify Hazards and Causes Associated with Each Contamination Control

-In this step, the risk assessment team shall identify hazards that can adversely affect the use or effectiveness of the contamination controls, as well as the causes for each hazard.
-This includes the identification of hazards and causes of hazards associated with contamination detection controls (e.g., non-viable monitoring, personnel glove sampling, raw material bioburden testing, etc.).
-Hazards and causes will serve as the basis for risk analysis and evaluation in the steps that follow.
+- In this step, the risk assessment team shall identify hazards that can adversely affect the use or effectiveness of - the contamination controls, as well as the causes for each hazard.
+Hazards and causes will serve as the basis for - risk analysis and evaluation in the steps that follow.

-627 6.5.1 Identify hazards associated with each contamination control.
+622 6.5.1 Identify hazards associated with each contamination control.